-Even though all these are pretty bad, they are commonplace.
+Even though all these are pretty bad, they are quite common.
 There are time-tested tactics to deal with them and overcome them.

-If these still bother you and if you are still looking for a fix please check out:
+If this still bothers you and if you are still looking for a fix please check out:

-- Top 10 Challenges Testers Face at Workplace and How to Overcome Them
+- Top 10 Challenges Testers Face in the Workplace and How to Overcome Them

 - Who Earns More, Software Tester Or Developer?
-Let’s Find Out By Comparing Salary
+Find Out By Comparing Salary

-This article though is about the worst personal events that have happened in a QA career, my QA career so, we all can indulge in the ugly side of the IT QA and may be, learn from my mistakes.
+This article though is about the worst personal events that have happened in my QA career so, we all can indulge in the ugly side of the IT QA and maybe, learn from my mistakes.